AI Use Cases/Construction

 The AI Solution

-Revenue Institute builds a Construction-native AI system that ingests live data from Procore, Sage 300, Primavera P6, and Bluebeam to create a unified account health model.
+Revenue Institute builds a construction-native AI system that ingests live data from Procore, Sage 300, Primavera P6, and Bluebeam to create a unified account health model.
 The system continuously monitors project margin variance, schedule acceleration, RFI volume and resolution speed, subcontractor churn, and safety incident trends - the operational metrics that predict when a general contractor or owner will activate budget for new vendors, expanded capacity, or risk mitigation solutions.
 AI models score accounts on both traditional firmographic data (company size, project mix) and behavioral signals (recent bid wins, labor productivity shifts, insurance premium pressure from TRIR increases) to identify which accounts are in active buying mode.

 Automated Workflow Execution